 Eggshells, Membranes and Chromosomes

 Genome-wide screens identified many genes that gave rise to similar phenotypes.
 A particularly strange observation was that numerous cell cycle regulators caused eggshell defects when knocked out in C. elegans.
-The eggshell was considered to be the ultimate non-specific phenotype because everything from ribosome subunits to cell cycle genes gave rise to defects in its formation, suggesting that a sick cell can’t properly make an eggshell.
-Motivated to eliminate this artifact to study the function of cell cycle genes in the embryo, we discovered that the eggshell is formed in part by cargo delivered outside the egg by cortical granule exocytosis.
+The eggshell defect was considered to be the ultimate non-specific phenotype because knocking down everything from ribosome subunits to cell cycle genes disrupt its formation, suggesting that a sick cell can’t properly make an eggshell.
+Motivated to eliminate this artifact to study the function of cell cycle genes in the embryo, we discovered that the eggshell is actually not non-specific, but instead formed in part by cargo delivered to the extracellular matrix by cortical granule exocytosis.
 Cortical granule exocytosis is observed in oocytes of many species and is required to modify the covering of oocytes to prevent polyspermy.

 A number of core cell cycle regulators disrupt eggshell formation by causing defects in cortical granule biogenesis, trafficking and exocytosis.
 The exocytosis of these vesicles occurs during mid-anaphase, after chromosomes initiate their polward journey.
 Several key regulators of the metaphase to anaphase transition such as the Anaphase Promoting Complex/ Cyclosome, Securin and Separase all disrupt cortical granule trafficking.
 This pathway is key to chromosome segregation by ensuring that Separase, a large protease, becomes active only at the onset of anaphase when it cleaves the cohesin glue holding sister chromatids together.
 Unexpectedly, separase also localizes to cortical granules and is required for exocytosis during anaphase.
 This same pathway operates during mitosis to control RAB-11 vesicle trafficking required for cytokinesis.
 These observations form the basis for our NIH R01 funded research project seeking to understand how the core cell cycle machinery coordinates chromosome segregation with membrane trafficking during division.
 We have three main areas of investigation on this problem: